Treborium/Coco/README.md

   </p>

-A possible config file entry could look like this
+And a possible config file entry could look like this

 ```json
 {